UFC Fight Night: Arlovski vs. Barnett: Predictions & Analysis

 A few statistical edges stand out.
 Wallhead throws significantly more leather — a 0.0 sig. strike per minute gap.
 Wallhead is far more active with takedowns, averaging 0.0 more per 15 minutes.
 Wallhead has tighter striking defense, making opponents miss more often.

-**The Pick: Jessin Ayari over Jim Wallhead.** The model gives Ayari a slight nod at 55% — this could easily go either way.
-Notably, the betting market has Ayari at 44% implied while our model sees 55% — a 12-point disagreement that could signal value.
+The Pick: Jessin Ayari over Jim Wallhead.
+This is essentially a pick'em.
+The model nudges toward Ayari at 54%, but there's almost nothing separating these two.
+Notably, the betting market has Ayari at 44% implied while our model sees 54% — a 11-point disagreement that could signal value.

 Nicolas Dalby